kyriakopoulouu/Particle-Systems-and-Rigid-Body-Simulation-in-Unity/README.md

 - Particles which are continuously created from a certain position in space, with random (direction & magnitude) initial velocities

 PART-B
-- Seek & pursue steereing behavionrs in 2D
+- Seek & pursue steereing behaviors in 2D

 PART-C
 - Arrive steering behavior in 2D